 • Who can apply for a visa: Visa applications must be submitted in person by the applicant, or by one of their parents if the applicant is a minor.

 • Proof of receipt: The Consular Office will provide the applicant with proof of receipt of the application with a code that enables them to check the status of the dossier through the following link: https://sutramiteconsular.maec.es/Home.aspxIt opens in new window.
-The Consular Office will also provide a copy of the application form (form EX-01) and, where applicable, of the receipt of payment of the fee (form 790-52).
+The Consular Office will also provide a copy of the authorization form (form EX-01) and, where applicable, of the receipt of payment of the fee (form 790-52).

 • Rectifying the application: The Consular Office may ask the applicant to submit any missing documents, or to provide additional documents or data that are necessary for a decision regarding the application.
 The applicant may also be called in for a personal interview.

 • Decision period: The legal term to make a decision is 3 months from the day after the application is submitted, but this term may be extended when additional documents are requested or an interview is held.
-Visa applications submitted by nationals of some states require a consultation process with central authorities which may affect the duration of the visa procedure.

 • Collecting the visa: The visa must be collected in person by the applicant or by their legal representative (if the applicant is a minor) within a maximum period of 1 month, counted as of the day after the date on which the favourable decision is notified.
-The Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.

 • Refusal of the residence permit or visa: Refusals of the residence permit or visa will always be notified in writing, setting forth the grounds on which the decision adopted was based.